 I was aksed if I’d share my required reading list for new developers at PivotCX.
-It’s pretty short, and the goal is:
+It’s pretty short.

 - Have common language to describe problems and solutions.

 - Establish a culture of learning where we put problems on trial instead of people.

 None of these documents are dogma, and should be approached as guidelines, not as hard-fast rules.
 We’re wise to remember Ralph Waldo Emerson’s warning:

 “A foolish consistency is the hobgoblin of little minds”